The Birth of Jesus

 Most houses would have been shared with the animals that the family kept.
 Houses had two levels, the upper/mezzanine level where people slept and the ground floor where the animals slept at night and the family lived during the day.
 The animals were a kind of 'central heating' at night keeping the house warm!
 The 'guest room' was often an area on the upper/mezzanine level or even a hut put on the flat roof of the house!

 As many people would have traveled to Bethlehem for the census, all the houses, or certainly upper levels were full.
 Many people think that Jesus was probably born in September or October during Sukkot, the Jewish Feast of Tabernacles, rather than during December.
 During the festival, Jews live outside in temporary shelters (the word 'tabernacle' come from a latin word meaning 'booth' or 'hut').

-So Joseph and Mary probably had to sleep with the animals on the low level (where it’s common to have a manger cut into a wall where you put the animal food) or out in a stable, cave or even a covered market stall that sold animals (these stalls could be rented during tabernacles).
+So Joseph and Mary probably had to sleep with the animals on the low level (where it’s common to have a manger cut into a wall where you put the animal food) or possibly (but unlikely) out in a stable, cave or even a covered market stall that sold animals (these stalls could be rented during tabernacles).

 It was the custom in those times to wrap a new born baby very tightly in long bandages called swaddling clothes.
 The arms and legs of the baby were also wrapped, so they couldn't move.
 This was done because they thought it helped the baby to grow strong, straight limbs!
 And as no proper crib was available, the new baby boy was placed in a manger, or feeding trough.

 This must have been an amazing scene, but was exactly how the angels had described things to the shepherds up on the hills surrounding Bethlehem!